London Interdisciplinary School

-The London Interdisciplinary School (LIS) is a university in Whitechapel, London.
-LIS was founded in 2017 and is the first new institution since the 1960s to hold full degree-awarding powers in the United Kingdom from inception.
-The School offers undergraduate and postgraduate degrees, as well as professional courses.
-LIS admitted its first cohort of undergraduate students in 2021, and will accept its first cohort of master's students in 2022.
+The London Interdisciplinary School (LIS) is a private university in Whitechapel, London.

+LIS was founded in 2017 and was the first new institution in the United Kingdom since the 1960s to hold degree-awarding powers from its opening.

+The school offers undergraduate and postgraduate taught degrees, as well as professional courses.
+LIS admitted its first cohort of undergraduate students in 2021, and accepted its first cohort of master's students in 2022.